lnxchk/chefdk-fundamentals/scene_04.md

 It sounds like we need the tool now to store our cookbook but we also want to define a policy that git is installed on all of our workstations.

-Let's update our setup cookbook's setup recipe, not our setup recipe, to define a new statement of configuration policy:
+Lets update our setup cookbook's setup recipe to define a new statement of configuration policy:

 The package named 'git' is installed